Disclaimer

 Training a dog is a difficult thing.
 It needs special care and attention.
 It is not just about teaching your dog how to behave.
 It is much more than that.
 It also includes how you want your dog to live with you.

-How to Train American Staffordshire Terrier Pups
+How to Train American Staffordshire Terrier Dogs

 ● Early Socialization is Necessary